 - Exaggerated spasms or reflexes

 This pain and discomfort can seem unbearable to deal with.
 Not to mention, they could also take a toll on your mental and emotional states.
 Although compensation for pain and suffering may not take the pain away, it can help you access the resources you need to help you cope with your spinal cord injury.
-Learn how pain and suffering is calculated.
+You can learn more abouthow pain and suffering is calculated.

 Lost Wages and Diminished Earning Potential